(Equivalent to level 6)

 By the end of the course, students should be able to perform at approximately Level C1 Proficient user (operational proficiency) of the Common European Framework.

-The syllabus will draw on a variety of sources of texts in Spanish (and in English) for translation, e.g. newspapers, food writing, novel/play excerpts, business correspondence, tourist literature etc., in order to enable students to build and increase their language proficiency and cultural awareness.
+The syllabus will draw on a variety of sources of texts in Spanish (and in English) for translation, e.g. newspapers, food writing, audiovisual texts, tourist literature etc.